What is the Emergency Quality Network (E-QUAL)?

-How do we access the E-QUAL portal?
+How do you gain access the E-QUAL portal?

 Who is responsible for completing the E-QUAL Portal Activities?

-Each participating site is required to have at least one Champion (no more than three) who will be responsible for completing that site's E-QUAL portal Activities.
+Each participating site is required to have at least one Champion (no more than three) who will be responsible for completing that site's E-QUAL portal activities.